r-grandorder/tri-hermes/en/pages/atlantis.md

 I owe a whole lot to my teacher...But you ain't him.

 **Achilles:**
-So don't expect me to hold back...now that it's time to kill you! ! !
+So don't expect me to hold back...now that it's time to kill you!!!

 ## Section 22: Those Who Drive Through the Storm